Ayush12521198/React_Todo_App/README.md

 ToDo App

-This is a simple ToDo application built with React, featuring drag-and-drop functionality using react-beautiful-dnd.
+This is a simple ToDo application built with React.
 To intsall all the required dependecies

       npm install